-Electronic cigarettes probably help more people to stop smoking than other smoking cessation aids.
-For every 100 people using nicotine e-cigarettes to stop smoking, 9 to 14 might successfully stop, compared with only 6 of 100 people using nicotine-replacement therapy, 7 of 100 using nicotine-free e-cigarettes, or four of 100 people receiving no support or behavioural support only.
+Electronic cigarettes help more people to stop smoking than nicotine replacement therapy.
+Evidence in our review suggests that for every 100 people using nicotine e-cigarettes to stop smoking, 8 to 12 might successfully stop, compared with 6 of 100 people using nicotinereplacement therapy, 7 of 100 using nicotine-free ecigarettes, or 4 of 100 people receiving no support or behavioural support only.